krishna-s-koyyalamudi/The-Hunt/README.md

 BY using  the above technologies there will be a Speedy Development and User-driven Outcomes and  using the Using certain modern frameworks will enable faster development of elements

+And it is very secure and it has a Quickly Reacting Features and Apps

 ### Framework

 Regarding frameworks, as per our client suggestion we thought of using NestJS.
 This will also help us to organize our code by providing a proper structure.